Quick-Agency/firebase-extensions/firestore-d13n/README.md

 * Source collection name: The source collection name to listen for document update

 * Source document fields: A comma separated list of field paths on the source document that will trigger the update of denormalized data in the target collections

+* Denormalize function name: An optionnal HTTPS callable function that will be called to transform the source document data before it is updated in the target document.

 * Target collection names: A comma separated list of collection names of document where the denormalized data will be updated This collection names will be used in collection group query, not as path